 Turbinate Reduction Surgery:

 In many cases, patients with a deviated septum also have enlarged turbinates.
-Hence, surgeons might recommend a combined approach, performing both septoplasty and turbinate reduction surgery simultaneously.
+Hence, doctors might recommend a combined approach, performing both septoplasty and turbinate reduction simultaneously.
 This dual procedure ensures comprehensive relief from nasal obstructions and optimises respiratory function.

 What are the differences between septoplasty and turbinate reduction?